 7. Bail procedures for jails in Clark County

-Acceptable forms of payment depend on the facility and criminal charge.
+Acceptable forms of payment for posting bail depend on the facility and criminal charge.

 7.1.
 Clark County Detention Center (CCDC)